ljw1004/csharpspec/md2docx/interfaces.md

 ```
 declares an interface that contains one each of the possible kinds of members: A method, a property, an event, and an indexer.

-An *interface-declaration* creates a new declaration space (§3.3), and the *interface-member-declarations* immediately contained by the *interface-declaration* introduce new members into this declaration space.
-The following rules apply to *interface-member-declaration*s:
+An *interface_declaration* creates a new declaration space (§3.3), and the *interface_member_declarations* immediately contained by the *interface_declaration* introduce new members into this declaration space.
+The following rules apply to *interface_member_declaration*s:

 *  The name of a method must differ from the names of all properties and events declared in the same interface.
 In addition, the signature (§3.6) of a method must differ from the signatures of all other methods declared in the same interface, and two methods declared in the same interface may not have signatures that differ solely by `ref` and `out`.
 *  The name of a property or event must differ from the names of all other members declared in the same interface.